TundraFizz/Keccak-256/README.md

 # Keccak-256

-The below is for building on a CentOS system
+The below should work on both Linux and Windows systems

-Install Git, GCC, and G++
+Install Git, GCC, and G++ (if you're on Linux)

 ```
 sudo yum -y install git gcc gcc-c++
 ```

-Get the repository and make libkeccak, changing `libkeccak.so` to `libkeccak.so.1` Then compile `myapp` and test it
+Perform these commands

 ```
 git clone https://github.com/TundraFizz/Keccak-256